Chalet board | Sleeps 9

 · Room 4 = Austrian twin with shower/WC

-St Anton is one of the oldest and finest resorts in the Alps, featuring a newly developed village centre.
+St. Anton is one of the oldest and finest resorts in the Alps, bursting with stylish hotels, restaurants and chalets.

 Austrias most iconic ski area offers a range of awesome challenges, especially off-piste.

 St Anton has a huge variety of different runs, but the most famous skiing is in the Valluga region and it truly is world-renowned.
 From the Valluga Grat (2,660m) at the top of the first stage of the Valluga cable car, or from the top of the Schindlergrat high-speed chairlift you ski into a huge bowl that provides some of the most glorious off-piste skiing in the world.
 Technically speaking there are three off-piste itinerary routes leading down to the Steissbachtal valley, from where you can ski on down to St Anton itself.
 But in practice skiers ski all over this wide area.
 This area is especially magical in fresh powder although you need to be up there early to make your own fresh tracks: there are a lot of keen expert skiers in St Anton.
 But because these slopes get a lot of sun, several days after a snowfall you could be faced with a long 30-degree run covered in icy moguls a challenge for any expert.

 From Gampen you can ski down to the high-speed Zammermoos chairlift which takes you up to Galzig (2,185m).
 From here there is a huge variety of runs in different directions.
 You can cruise back to the bottom of the Zammermoos lift via the beautiful, broad Steissbachtal run, known to some as Happy Valley, or you can take the much steeper but normally well-groomed Kandahar run to the same place.
 You can also take either a blue or a black down to the hamlet of St. Christoph.